The Atheist Bible, CC-BY Fabian M. Suchanek

 Outlook

-Humanism is an evolving philosophy: It recognizes that any human construct (including itself) is imperfect and in need of constant questioning and improvement4.
-And indeed, there are numerous moments throughout history at which Humanism evolved.
-We have mentioned several in this book: Perhaps the most glaring shortcoming of Humanism historically was its focus on humanity at the expense of nature.
-This focus has changed in recent decades, and the protection of the environment, animal rights, the fight against climate change, and the protection of nature are nowadays considered central tenets of Humanism56784.
+Humanism is an evolving philosophy: It recognizes that any human construct (including itself) is imperfect and in need of constant questioning and improvement2.
+And indeed, there were numerous moments throughout history at which Humanism evolved: Perhaps the most glaring shortcoming of Humanism historically was its focus on humanity at the expense of nature.
+This focus has changed in recent decades, and the protection of the environment, animal rights, the fight against climate change, and the protection of nature are nowadays considered central tenets of Humanism34562.
 Future developments may strengthen the rights of animals even further, pushing for more humane conditions for livestock or even for vegetarianism altogether.

-Another topic of continuous development has been LGBT+ rights.
-Humanism supports equal rights for LGBT+ people (including the right to marry), and Humanists International actively advocates for these rights9.
-It is thus possible that LGBT+ rights will be made more explicit in future Humanist manifestos, for example, by mentioning that these rights apply independently of sexual orientation (as the author of this book has indeed suggested to Humanists International when the organization revised its manifesto in 2022).
+Another topic of continuous development has been LGBTQ+ rights.
+Humanism now supports equal rights for LGBTQ+ people (including the right to marry), and Humanists International actively advocates for these rights7.
+It is thus possible that LGBTQ+ rights will be made more explicit in future Humanist manifestos, for example, by mentioning that these rights apply independently of sexual orientation (as the author of this book has indeed suggested to Humanists International when the organization revised its manifesto in 2022).

-Corsica has an important independence movement, although public opinion is split between independence, autonomy, and continuance in France10.
+Corsica has an important independence movement, although public opinion is split between independence, autonomy, and continuance in France8.

 in Bastia, Corsica, France

-A more fundamental issue is that while Humanism aims at human flourishing, it is merely concerned with putting in place the conditions for such flourishing, not actually with pushing people to achieve it.
+A more philosophical issue is that while Humanism aims at human flourishing, it is merely concerned with putting in place the conditions for such flourishing, not actually with pushing people to achieve it.
 For example, Humanism fights for the right of everyone to get a healthy dose of physical exercise if they wish to.
 However, it does not ask people to go jogging.
-On the contrary, it has to defend the right of people to spend their lives on the sofa as a personal liberty.
-Humanism refuses to force people to take care of themselves, implementing the principle of negative liberty, whereby people are free to make their own choices even if others deem them unwise.
+On the contrary, it defends the right of people to spend their lives on the sofa as a personal liberty.
+Humanism refuses to force people to take care of themselves, implementing the principle of negative liberty, whereby people are free to make their own choices even if others deem them unwise11.
 Humanism thus has to be combined with the self-determination of each individual to take care of oneself.

 Those who adhere to the past won’t be able to cope with the future.